Carglglz/upydev/docs/source/gettingstarted.rst

 .. [#] This is still experimental and requires ``ble_advertising.py``, ``ble_uart_peripheral.py``, ``ble_uart_repl.py`` to be uploaded
        to the device.
-This scripts can be found in `upyutils <https://github.com/Carglglz/upydev/tree/master/upyutils>`_ directory and comes from `micropython examples <https://github.com/micropython/micropython/tree/master/examples/bluetooth>`_.
+These scripts can be found in `upyutils <https://github.com/Carglglz/upydev/tree/master/upyutils>`_ directory and they come from `micropython examples <https://github.com/micropython/micropython/tree/master/examples/bluetooth>`_.
        Finally to enable it add the following to ``main.py``:

        .. code-block:: console